finnlander/compdev-recipe-app-frontend/README.md

 # RecipeApp (frontend)

-This is an example frontend application made with Angular (15.x), Typescript, Bootstrap (v3) and some additional libraries.
+This is an example frontend application made with Angular (15.x), Typescript, Angular Material UI and some additional libraries.

 ## About